What to do with a Mechanical Engineering Degree

 What Can You Do with a Bachelor’s in Mechanical Engineering?

 There is a lot you can do as a mechanical engineering graduate.
-By earning your degree and building a solid foundation, you can find various employment opportunities.
-You can work in design and manufacturing, energy and the environment, robotics and mechatronics, or automotive design, depending on where your interests lie.
+By earning your degree and building a solid foundation, you can find various job opportunities.
+You can work in design and manufacturing, energy and the environment, robotics and mechatronics, automotive or mechanical design, depending on where your interests lie.
 Potential employment opportunities available to you with a bachelor’s degree in mechanical engineering include:

 - Aerospace engineer